Current divider in parallel resistors

 Conductance C = 1/R

-Another method to find the current, a little bit longer, but easier to understand is:
+Another method to find the current, a little longer, but easier to understand is:

-- Get the equivalent resistor value of all the parallel resistors.
+- Get the total resistor value of all the parallel resistors.
+(RT)

-- Using the equivalent resistor value, the total current (we already know) and the Ohm’s Law, we can obtain the voltage on the terminals of the equivalent resistor.
+- Using the total resistor value, the total current (IT) (we already know) and the Ohm’s Law, we can obtain the voltage on the terminals of the equivalent resistor.

-- Again, using the Ohm’s Law, but this time for each resistor, we can obtain the current on each of them.
+- Again, using the Ohm’s Law, but this time for each resistor (Ri), we can obtain the current on each of them.

 By using this method we don’t need to the conductance.